route/pump/README.md

 ### Without RVM

     $ gem install yippee
-    $ install-yippee-for-me
+    $ sudo yippee --install

 ### With RVM

-If you are using RVM, you should install `yippee` for every Ruby version you have.
-Sorry for this.
-It would be better to install it to `global` gemset.

-    $ rvm use 1.9.2@global
+    $ rvm use 1.9.3@somegemset
     $ gem install yippee
-    $ install-yippee-for-me
+    $ rvmsudo yippee --install

 ## Usage

-After `install-yippee-for-me`, some magic will happen.
+After `yippee --install`, some magic will happen.
 Yippee's not just like Pow, it's just Powder, too.
 So, you can manage your projects with ease.

     $ cd ~/code/my_project
     $ yippee link